vividitytech/text2videoGPT/README.md

 python train_videogpt.py
 ```

+### Dataset
-And the dataset is the (text, video) pair, which are from UCF101 dataset
+And the dataset is the (text, video) pair, which are from UCF101 dataset, email to info@vividitytech.com for download

 ### Library Dependences
 pytorch